Alexis Colby: Season 9

 A body is found at the bottom of a lake on the Carrington property in 1988.
 The dead body turns out to be Roger Grimes, the man with whom Alexis was sleeping when she and Blake divorced.
 He had been dead for 20 years but the cold temperatures in the lake preserved his body.
 Ultimately, it is revealed that 8-year-old Fallon had shot Grimes after finding him beating Alexis, and Blake's late father had hidden the body in a mine under the lake to protect Fallon.

 The situation is complicated by the fact that the mine is full of stolen Nazi treasure, hidden there by Blake's late father.
 Roger's body had been disturbed from its hiding place by a man looking for the treasure.
-The man happens to have been hired by Alexis' cousin, Sable Colby who was looking for some embarrassing information on her ex-husband Jason.
+The man happens to have been hired by Alexis' cousin Sable Colby, who was looking for some embarrassing information on her ex-husband Jason.
 But Sable has not come to Denver for having a revenge on Jason only but also on Alexis, who has betrayed her at several times in the past.
 Most of the season's action revolves around the battle between Alexis and Sable.

 In episode 220, the final episode of the series, at the Carlton Hotel Dex confronts Sable and Alexis for using him and throwing him aside.
 He mentions that Sable is pregnant, much to her chagrin.
 Alexis and Adam taunt Dex with the news, causing Dex to push Adam to the floor in frustration.
 When Dex turns his back, Adam rushes him.
 Dex falls backward into Alexis, sending them both crashing through a railing and falling off a second-story balcony while Adam, Sable, and Monica (Sable's daughter) watch in horror.

 The Reunion

 Two years after her fall at the Carlton, in 1991, Alexis (who managed to turn in mid-air and land on top of Dex, who "didn't fare that well") meets Jeremy Van Dorn, head of Trans-Media Relations, who convinces her she needs to diversify her business.
 However, Jeremy is actually working for an international consortium who has its eye on ColbyCo.
-When Alexis learns the truth and wants to put an end to their partnership, Jeremy tries to kill her but she gets saved at the last minute by Adam.
+When Alexis learns the truth and wants to put an end to their partnership, Jeremy tries to kill her but she is saved at the last minute by Adam.